Myth Social anxiety is just shyness — you'll grow out of it

 Progressive Muscle Relaxation (Quick Version)

 Before a social event, spend 5 minutes tensing and releasing major muscle groups: clench your fists for 5 seconds, then release.
 Squeeze your shoulders up to your ears, then drop them.
 Tighten your legs, then relax.
 This tricks your nervous system into shifting from "alert" to "rest" mode.
+Regular physical exercise builds on this effect by lowering your baseline anxiety over time.

 Cold Exposure